amitpanday/react-native-contact-app/README.md

 You can learn more in the [Ract-Native CLI.](https://reactnative.dev/docs/environment-setup)

-To learn React, check out the [React-Native documentation.](https://reactnative.dev/)
+To learn React Native, check out the [React-Native documentation.](https://reactnative.dev/)

 ## Screen Shot